CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/_index.md

 ---
-title: "Add Innovation to an Integrity 7.2 Installation"
+title: "Add Innovation to a 7.2 Installation"
-linkTitle: "Add Innovation to an Integrity 7.2 Installation"
+linkTitle: "Add Innovation to a 7.2 Installation"
-description: "Information about adding Cortex Innovation to an existing Cortex Integrity 7.2 platform."
+description: "Information about adding Cortex Innovation to an existing Cortex 7.2 platform."
 weight: 10000
 ---